MI-AFP/tutorials/tutorials/04_containers-functions.md

 ## Other containers

 As in other programming languages or programming theory, there are various types of containers - data types/structures, whose instances are collections of other objects.
 As for collections with an arbitrary number of elements, we talked about lists, which are simple to use and have a nice syntactic-sugar notation in Haskell.
-However, there are also other versatile types of containers available in the package [containers] and others, such as [array](https://hackage.haskell.org/package/array), [vector](https://hackage.haskell.org/package/vector), and more (use [Hoogle], [Hayoo], [Hackage]).
+However, there are also other versatile types of containers available in the package [containers] and others, such as [array](https://hackage.haskell.org/package/array), [vector](https://hackage.haskell.org/package/vector), and more (use [Hoogle] or [Hackage]).

 ### Sequence